kevinrodbe/library/content/02-resources-and-get.md

 * Safe
 * Idempotent

 First, it is considered to be a **safe** method because it SHOULD NOT take any action other than retrieval.
+Safe methods are used to **read** resources from a server.
 A **GET** request should not create, update or destroy anything in the database.

-The **GET** method also has the property of "idempotence".
+The **GET** method also has the property of **idempotence**.
 This means that the side-effects of sequential GET requests to the same URI are the same as for a single request - the application should maintain the same state.

 It's worth mentioning there might be some exceptions to this rule.
-One example would be a visitor counter.
+One example is a view counter.

 An API for an ecommerce application might need to track unique views for each product.
 In this case, it's ok to increment a counter on each GET request to a product URI.
 I've done this a couple of times myself.
 The important distinction here is that the user did not request the side-effects, so therefore cannot be held accountable for them.

-## Tests
+## API Tests

 To better understand how Rails implements REST, let's write some basic API integration tests which will represent client interactions with our API.